andrewtelkamp/simple-theme/README.md

 A lightweight and flexible theming package for your React Native applications.
 Theme updates are applied without restarting your app.
 For flexibility-sake, theming structure is left entirely up to you.
 Simple-Theme simply tracks your active theme and provides a means to update said active theme from anywhere at any given time.

-An example app for running and experimenting with this application is living in another repo which you can find [here](https://github.com/andrewtelkamp/simple-theme-example-app)
+[simple-theme-example-app](https://github.com/andrewtelkamp/simple-theme-example-app) is an example app for running and experimenting with this module.

 ![](https://media.giphy.com/media/IbCy4PBfqGxpVd6NuL/giphy.gif)